 - Sometimes wifi interference can cause setup to fail.
 Learn more about common causes here.

-- If the above steps don't work, you may need to add a wifi extender such as the Ring Chime Pro.
+- If the above steps don't work, you may need to add a wifi extender such as the Ring Chime Pro for best performance.

-- If your home is larger than 1500 sq. feet or has multiple levels, you may need a mesh network to get a consistent wifi signal.
+- If your home is larger than 140 sq. metres or has multiple levels, a mesh network could provide a more consistent wifi signal to your devices.

 For optimal performance, we suggest rebooting once a month.